 |Associate Professor in Public Law & Human Rights in the Durham Law School|

-Dr Eleni Frantziou joined Durham Law School in 2018, having previously been a Lecturer at the University of Westminster and a Teaching Fellow at University College London.
+Dr Eleni Frantziou joined Durham Law School in 2018.
 She holds an LLB from King’s College London, an LLM from the College of Europe (Bruges), and a PhD from UCL.
 In 2015, she was an Exchange Scholar at Yale University.
-At Durham, Dr Frantziou teaches in the fields of public law and human rights on undergraduate and postgraduate taught programmes.
-She is a member of the Human Rights Centre, having previously served as its co-director between 2018-2020.
+She teaches in the fields of public law and human rights on undergraduate and postgraduate taught programmes and co-directs the Human Rights and Public Law Centre.

 Dr Frantziou welcomes approaches for supervision from prospective doctoral students in her areas of expertise.
 She is particularly interested in comparative doctoral work on the horizontal effect of human rights.